Instructions for Implementing the Self-Study

 - Describe the program’s process for evaluating teaching, and explain the evaluations that are used.
 Present evidence regarding instructional effectiveness as indicated by student evaluations.

-- Describe the program's mentoring and other efforts to assist faculty to improve their teaching.
+- Describe the program's mentoring and other efforts to assist instructors (faculty and graduate students) to improve their teaching.

 - State the program's goals and policies for faculty advising/mentoring of graduate students, undergraduate majors and minors, and postdoctoral fellows, and describe how this is accomplished.